Astrabit-ST/Luminol/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Ensure that your fix matches the style guide.
-You can read it in [STYLE.md](STYLE.md).

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

 We do not generally accept these sorts of changes unless they substantially fix readability.